Join the first Global Assessment of Archaeological Knowledge on Land Use

 Join our broad network of archaeologists to share your expert knowledge on past land use across the globe, through a questionnaire on regional land use in 10 distinct timeslices (10,000 bp, 8,000 bp, 6,000 bp, 4,000 bp, 3,000 bp, 2,000 bp, 1,000 bp, 1500 CE, 1750 CE, 1850 CE).
 With your regional expertise, we can build the first global inventory of archaeological expert knowledge on Earth’s long-term transformation by human use of land.

-Archaeologists completing the questionnaire for at least 4 subregions will be listed as co-authors on the resulting paper (unless they opt out), which we aim to publish in a high profile cross-disciplinary journal (e.g. Nature, Science, PNAS).
+Archaeologists completing the questionnaire for at least 4 subregions are listed as co-authors on the resulting paper (unless they opt out).
 Filling out the questionnaire for a single subregion takes 7-10 minutes, so we are asking co-authors to devote 1-2 hours of their time.
 Coauthors are invited to participate further in paper production, as desired.

 - Questionnaire-based approach, ‘crowdsourcing’ expert knowledge